-This feature is available to Corporate account holders and applies to surveys and quizzes.
+This feature is available to Business and Team (and legacy Corporate) account holders and applies to surveys and quizzes.

 Map surveys to your domain: